www2k/ng2-toastr/README.md

         }
     ```

-NOTE: Since version 1.2.0, all 'show' methods returns `Promise<Toast>`.
+NOTE: Since version 1.2.0, all 'show' methods return `Promise<Toast>`.
-You can store the displayed `Toast` should you need specific logic.
+Should you need specific logic to determine when a toaster will be dismissed you can store the displayed `Toast`.
-Be cautious when the toaster can be dismissed in other ways when `dismiss: 'auto'` or `dismiss: 'click'`.
+Be cautious when the toaster can be dismissed in other ways such as `dismiss: 'auto'` or `dismiss: 'click'`.

         this.toastr.success('You are awesome!', 'Success!', {dismiss: 'controlled'})